 The Role of the Referee

-In acting as a referee you are endorsing the claims made by the applicant.
+In acting as a referee and writing approximately 500 words on the template provided, you are endorsing the claims made by the applicant.
 These claims may be regarding:

 - activities undertaken

-You may also comment on relevant characteristics of the individual’s practice (are they known for the quality of their learning resources/approachability/passion for the subject?).
-If appropriate align your remarks to the UKPSF criteria.
+You may also comment on relevant characteristics of the individual’s practice (are they known for the quality of their learning resources/approachability/inclusive practice?)
+Where appropriate align your remarks to the relevant UKPSF descriptor criteria.

 When approached by an individual to act as a referee try to ensure:

-- That the applicant has a clear timescale for submission so that you can produce the reference when required
+- That the applicant has a clear timescale for submission so that you can produce the statement when required

-Your reference, in conjunction with other references and the evidence presented in the submission, will be used to make a judgement about the practitioner’s alignment to the fellowship category they are applying for (Associate, Fellow, Senior or Principal).
-Note that in borderline cases the references will be particularly significant in the panel’s deliberations.
+Your statement, in conjunction with other statements and the evidence presented in the submission, will be used to make a judgement about the practitioner’s alignment to the fellowship category they are applying for (Associate, Fellow or Senior).
+Note that in borderline cases the statements could be particularly significant in the panel’s deliberations.